 Over-discharged LiPo batteries sometimes cannot be recognized by LiPo chargers when their cell voltages drop below 3V.
 In this incidence, I accidentally over-discharged my LiPo battery in my radio transmitter by forgetting to turn it off.
 In this article I will show you how I fixed it.

-If you attempt to rescue a empty-charged battery using instructions in this article, you do so at your own risk.
-Also the longer you leave the battery discharged, the worse performance it becomes as internal resistance would start going up.
+If you attempt to rescue an empty-charged battery using instructions in this article, you do so at your own risk.
+Remember the longer you leave the battery over-discharged, the worse performance it becomes as internal resistance would start going up.

-My understanding is, as soon as we increase the voltage in each cell to a higher level (around 3V) by charging it up using a Ni-MH charger, your Lipo charger might recognize it again.
-So this is what I did, if you decided to give it a try, do it very carefully and do it at your own risk, I won’t be held responsible if you burn your house down.
+My understanding is, as soon as we increase the voltage in each cell to a higher level (above 3V per cell) by charging it up using a Ni-MH charger, your Lipo charger might recognize it again.
+So that was what I did, if you decided to give it a try, do it extremely carefully and do it at your own risk, I won’t be held responsible if you burn your house down. :D

-I then tested it with my LiPo charger, it finally recognized the recovered battery.
-I used the Lipo balance charging feature to charge up the Lipo battery to full capacity, and all seemed to work.
+After these steps, I then tested it with my LiPo charger, and it finally recognized the recovered battery.
+I used the Lipo balance charging feature to charge up the Lipo battery to full capacity, and it seemed to work.

 Although we can save over-charged batteries this way, over-discharging is not good for the battery life!
-So remember not to over-discharge your battery, and remember to switch off your transmitters and disconnect all devices when not in use.
+So remember not to over-discharge your battery whenever possible, and remember to switch off / disconnect your equipment when not in use.